Your Spanish course in Buenos Aires

 The following Spanish courses are taught in Buenos Aires:

-- Intensive Course - 20 hours per week
+- Intensive Course - 20 classes per week

-- Inmersión - Intensive course + 5 or 10 private classes per week
+- Inmersión 20+0 - Intensive course + 10 private classes per week

 - Individual classes